see that I regularly

 through to its

-/ user, strike a chord with his inner sensibility and inspire him to make
+/ user, strike a chord with his/her inner sensibility and inspire that

 Oh, and the collector?
 He's bound to tell you that he appreciates